Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Therefore, you must tell your employer when you applied for a leave extension so that they know the appropriate time to contact the Home Office.
 In this case, use a letter or email showing your application date.

-Moreover, if the office asks for your biometrics, your extension application might only reflect on their system once you have the appointment.
-For that reason, you need to inform your employer you have an appointment with the office.
+Moreover, if the office asks for your biometric residence card, your extension application might only be reflected in their system once you have the appointment.
+Therefore, you must inform your employer you have an appointment with the office.
 You’ll be allowed to work as you wait for it.

 What to Do if the Home Office Takes more than 28 Days to Confirm Your Right to Work